VektrexElectronicSystems/SpikeSafePythonSamples/instrument_examples/run_pulsed/README.md

 - **On Time:** 1ms
 - **Off Time:** 9ms
 - **Ramp Rate:** Default.
 Voltage will ramp as fast as 10V/sec.
 Current will ramp as fast as 1A/sec.

+### Considerations
+- On Time and Off Time can be set using an alternative command set that consists of setting Duty Cycle, Period, and/or Pulse Width.
+A tutorial describing use of these alternative commands can be found in the [Using Pulse Holds](../application_specific_examples/using_pulse_holds) folder.
+- These sequences are run with the default compensation settings.
+This may not result in the ideal pulse shape for all test loads, in which case [Pulse Tuning](../application_specific_examples/pulse_tuning) may be required.
+Pulse tuning is especially applicable during shorter Pulse On Times in the microsecond scale.

 ### Current Output
 When running either sequence, one can expect to see the following current output and pulse shape.
 This image was acquired by measuring output current using a TCPA300 Current Probe into a MDO3024 Mixed Domain Oscilloscope